HYLES LIVORNICA (Esper, 1780)

 DISTRIBUTION

-Occurs throughout the region, but resident only in the south; a migrant elsewhere, often in very large numbers, except the extreme north.
+Occurs throughout the region as a migrant, often in very large numbers, but resident only in the south and rare in the north.
 Recorded several times from Novosibirsk in western Siberia, Russia (Izerskiy, 1999).

 Extra-limital range.
 Africa to southern India, China and Japan.